BonsaiAI/bonsaiai.github.io/source/includes/_web-graphs-guide.html.md

 You’ve looked around at the different graphs and what the data has to offer, and now you might be wondering “Ok, so when do I hit the stop training button?”
 The answer to this question varies widely depending on the simulation.
 You have to know what a sufficient reward looks like for your problem you’re solving.

-In the case of Cartpole what we’re looking for is the length of time between test episodes, because this is indicative of how long the AI is able to balance the pole before crashing and terminating that episode.
+In the case of Cartpole what we’re looking for is the length of the test episodes, because this is indicative of how long the AI is able to balance the pole before crashing and terminating that episode.
+With our problem setup, this also corresponds to the reward -- the Brain is given reward 1 for every iteration.
 The AI gets pretty good at playing the game after just a few minutes, where it can often reach the maximum reward of 200.
 In general, continue training and refining the model until you are satisfied with the BRAIN’s performance at the given task.

 The time it will take to reach this level of training can vary due to many factors.
 Just because a BRAIN took 5 minutes to train Cartpole one time doesn’t mean it can’t take 15 minutes to reach the same reward another time.
 There is still a lot of variance in training due to exploration and bandwidth so the shape of the graph is the most reliable method of determining when to stop training.

 ## Automatic Termination

 Your BRAIN will not train forever.
-If you don’t choose to stop training yourself, the AI Engine will determine a point in which it has considered to be done training, and then wait a significant time period after that in case the user continues to want the training data.
+If you don’t choose to stop training yourself, the AI Engine will determine a point in which it has considered to be done training.
 At that point, training will stop and the Brain status will be set to “Complete”.

 <aside class="notice">
 Automatic termination will take a significant amount of time and it is recommended that the user stop training once performance is good enough.